 Dr. Fanson Kidwaro, Chair

-The Department of Biology and Earth Science at the University of Central Missouri provides broad multi-disciplinary career preparation opportunities at the bachelor's, and master's levels in the following fields: Biology, Ecological Studies, Biomedical/Molecular Studies, Conservation Enforcement Studies, and Medical Technology.
+The Department of Biology and Agriculture at the University of Central Missouri provides broad multi-disciplinary career preparation opportunities at the bachelor's, and master's levels in the following fields: Biology, Ecological Studies, Biomedical/Molecular Studies, Conservation Enforcement Studies, and Medical Technology.
 The program also provides 2 minors: Biology and Forensic Science.